 - Cook on low for 4-6 hours.

 Need a quick visual?
-Check out our video on how to make this easy Roasted Lemon Chicken with Potatoes and Rosemary!
+Check out our video on how to make this easy Rosemary One Pan Roasted Lemon Chicken with Potatoes!

-Looking for more healthy and easy chicken recipes?
-You can find them all HERE!
+Looking for other healthy and easy chicken recipes?
+You can find them more of them HERE!

 To Easy, Healthy Meals ….that don’t taste like it!